ajwolfe1/YispInterpreter/README.md

 # Test Cases
 Test cases are already in file and ready to go if you want to run lisp.c

+Test case outputs go to TestOutput.txt and, on my computer, makes the file if not already included in directory

+If there is an issue with the output going to an outfile there is another instance commented out that will print to the terminal

 # Tests
 Test 1 (Add 2 + 3): pass